 Conflict Minerals Policy

 Integrity is one of Synopsys’ core values.
-We believe that running our business with integrity includes managing our supply chain in an ethical and socially responsible way.
+We believe that running our business with integrity includes supply chain management.

 Although we are primarily a software company, we also offer a limited number of hardware products.
 Like many companies in the semiconductor industry, we are concerned by reports that trade in minerals mined in the Democratic Republic of Congo and surrounding countries (the DRC region) may be funding violent militias that have committed atrocities in those countries.
 These minerals include tin, tungsten, tantalum, and gold, each of which is often used in semiconductors.